jhogan/core/README.md

 through their `brokenrule` properties.

-Indexing is provided, as well, for fast lookup of `entity` objects within an `entities` colection (although, for OLTP applications, this is rarely needed.).
+Indexing is provided, as well, for fast lookup of `entity` objects within an `entities` collection (although, for OLTP applications, this is rarely needed.).

 The `entities` and `entity` class provide the base classes for ORM